Work BuyerAssist 2.0

 Typography Scale

 8-step type scale built on a 1.25 modular ratio.
-Separate display, body, and mono stacks with line-height and letter-spacing tokens.
+Separate display, body, and mono stacks with line-height and letter-spacing tokens for consistency at any size.

 📐